-key - the authentication key associated with the configured key-id.
-The value configured in this parameter is the actual value used by other network elements to authenticate the NTP packet.
+key-id - the authentication key identifier used by the node when transmitting or receiving NTP packets key - the authentication key associated with the configured key ID.
+The configured value is the actual value used by other network elements to authenticate the NTP packet.

-The key can be any combination of ASCII characters up to 8 characters in length (unencrypted).
-If spaces are used in the string, enclose the entire string in quotation marks (".").
+any combination of ASCII characters up to 8 characters in length (unencrypted).
+If spaces are used in the string, enclose the entire string in quotation marks (" ").

 hash - specifies that the key is entered in an encrypted form.
-If the hash or hash2 parameter is not used, the key is assumed to be in a non-encrypted, clear text form.
+If the hash or hash2 parameter is not used, the key is assumed to be in an unencrypted, clear text form.
 For security, all keys are stored in encrypted form in the configuration file with the hash or hash2 parameter specified.

-hash2 - specifies that the key is entered in a more complex encrypted form that involves more variables then the key value alone.
-This means that hash2 encrypted variable cannot be copied and pasted.
-If the hash or hash2 parameter is not used, the key is assumed to be in a non-encrypted, clear text form.
+hash2 - specifies that the key is entered in a more complex encrypted form that involves more variables than the key value alone.
+This means that the hash2 encrypted key cannot be copied and pasted.
+If the hash or hash2 parameter is not used, the key is assumed to be in an unencrypted, clear text form.
 For security, all keys are stored in encrypted form in the configuration file with the hash or hash2 parameter specified.

-type - determines if DES or message-digest authentication is used broadcastclient
+type - the authentication type, either DES or message-digest